 Whereas the definitions in the 'fvar' table are expressed in user coordinates, the variation data formats used within a variable font use a normalized coordinate system – normalized coordinates – in which the minimum, default and maximum values specified for each axis in the 'fvar' table are mapped to -1, 0 and 1, respectively.

-For example, the following figure illustrates the user coordinate system of the variation space for a possible font with weight and width axes of variation:
+For example, the following figure illustrates the user coordinate system of the variation space for a possible font with weight and width axes of variation.
+Various positions within the design space are indicated, including positions corresponding to the default, minimum and maximum values for each axis defined in the 'fvar' table.